romanov/Powershell-WebAccess/README.md

 Start-Process dotnet -NoNewWindow -ArgumentList ".\PowershellWeb.dll --key your-secret-password"
 ```

-# Port
+# Port forwarding
-The default port for now is `5000`.
+The default port for HTTP-server is `5000`.

-To open port on window type the following command:
+To open this port on Windows use the following command:

 `netsh advfirewall firewall add rule name="Powershell WebAccess" dir=in action=allow protocol=TCP localport=5000`

 # Shutdown